Other Vehicle Registrations in Kentucky

 Guidelines for ATV Riders

-You can find more rules and regulations regarding ATVs on page 63 in the Kentucky Drivers Manual.
+You can find more rules and regulations regarding ATVs in the Kentucky Driver Manual (REV 2021).

 In Kentucky, you don't have to register your utility trailer if you only plan to use it within the state.
 However, since not all states recognize Kentucky's laws, you will need to register your trailer if you plan to take it outside KY.

 You can't register anything without a title, so make sure you have one for your utility trailer.
 To apply for a title if it's been lost, stolen, or damaged, you'll follow a similar process to obtaining a duplicate title for your car.
 See our Replacing a Lost Title in Kentucky page for more information.